trillek-team/trillek-vcomputer-module/README.md

 Also, you can download an functional firmware from :

 - [Zardoz89/trillek-firmware](https://github.com/Zardoz89/trillek-firmware) : An firmware that try to boot from an floppy and if it fails, executes a simple machine code monitor (an clone of Wozniak monitor of Apple 1 and Apple ][)
+- [meisys](http://eciv.net/meisaka/meisys.ffi) : An firmware that try to boot from a floppy and shows some useful information.
+Also, sets a system clock.
+Actually only have the list command to list devices attached to the machine.

 IMPLEMENTED DEVICES